Suffix30/SessionProtector/README.md

 # Session Protector Deployment Guide

 ## Prerequisites

-- **Access to the Target Machine:** Ensure you have SSH access to the target machine.
+- **Access to Target Machines**: Ensure you have SSH access to the target machines.
-- **Correct Credentials:** Update your scripts with the correct SSH credentials.
+- **Correct Credentials**: Update your scripts with the correct SSH credentials for each target machine.
-- **Local Machine Setup:** Ensure that your local machine has `scp` and `ssh` installed.
+- **Local Machine Setup**: Ensure that your local machine has the following tools installed:
+  - `scp`
+  - `ssh`
+  - `openssl`
+  - Python 3 with `pip3`

 ## Directory Structure

-Your local project should have the following structure:
+Ensure your project follows this structure:

 ```
 session_protector/